recomputation/website/source/cp2013/ssi.markdown

 So my claim remains: runtime performance is secondary to the crux of recomputation. *And* if you make your experiments recomputable, maybe over time we will get a better understanding how your performance is affected by the underlying real or virtualised hardware .

-## recomputation.org and Software Sustainibility
+## recomputation.org and Software Sustainability

 I've mentioned the website [recomputation.org](recomputation.org), intended to be a repository of recomputable experiments for all time.
 Our slogan is "If we can compute your experiment now, anyone can recompute it 20 years from now".
 Twenty years - never mind all time - is an ambitious target, especially for a repository which now holds one experiment (the chess puzzle).
 We are ambitious, and unashamedly so.
 We want to change the way Computer Science is done.